Architect designed bushland home on Scotland Island Pittwater

 Design for unique Australian landscapes

-There are few places in the world like Scotland Island and the bays of the Western Foreshores.
-Tucked into the coves and below the ridgelines of the Pittwater in New South Wales, Scotland Island and the surrounding Western Foreshore is unique even in our wide-ranging Australian landscape because it’s shaped not by roads, but by water.
+There are few places in the world like Scotland Island and the bays of the Western Foreshores.z Tucked into the coves and below the ridgelines of the Pittwater in New South Wales, this pocket of the Northern Beaches is unique even in our wide-ranging Australian landscape because it’s shaped not by roads, but by water.

 Being an area accessible only by boat, this is a place that asks more of architectural design – but gives us more in return.
 Quiet mornings and light filtered through Angophoras, expansive views and gently lapping water in the bays requires design that steps gently through the landscape shaped by place.